When I was fundraising for Outlaw’s Seed round in 2018, one [now-current] investor said to me, “Wow, you must really hate Microsoft Word!”

 All of that works, today, and creates a lot of value for many customers.
 And it beats the pants off a shared folder on a network drive, that’s for sure.
 But we can still do better.

-This year Outlaw will be launching a Microsoft Word Add-In, available to all paying customers.
+Outlaw will soon be developing a Microsoft Word Add-In, available to all paying customers.
 This will enable our customers to have a one-click “sync” — making it even easier to keep the version management and contract repository on Outlaw fully faithful to an underlying offline deal process, while also continuing to seamlessly leverage Outlaw’s powerful collaboration features (including my personal favorite, Checkpoints)… all while working from inside Microsoft Word.